Great Bear Rainforest - Land use decision resources

 The Great Bear Rainforest is a global treasure that covers 6.4 million hectares on British Columbia’s north and central Coast.
 It is the largest intact temperate coastal rainforest in the world and is home to 25 percent of the world’s remaining temperate coastal old-growth rainforest.

-The 2016 Great Bear Rainforest Land Use Order (GBRLUO) and the 2017 Great Bear Rainforest (Forest Management) Act conserved 85 percent of the forest and 70 percent of old growth over time, achieving a high level of ecological integrity and leaving 15 percent of the area available for sustainable forestry.
-These initiatives fulfilled cultural, social and economic objectives of First Nations and other communities to meet a high level of human well-being and ecological integrity, the two concurrent goals of ecosystem-based management (EBM) announced in 2006.
+The 2023 Great Bear Rainforest Land Use Order and the 2016 Great Bear Rainforest (Forest Management) Act are a result of extensive government-to-government negotiations between the Coastal First Nations, Nanwakolas Council, and the Province of B.C.
+They are a continuation of interim 2009 land-use orders initiated by the First Nations of the region for the purpose of the Great Bear Forest Carbon Projects.
+Establishment of new protected areas, the GBR Land Use Order, and GBR Forest Management Act Regulations will protect and conserve 85 percent of the forest and 70 percent of old growth in the Great Bear Rainforest over time.
+This leaves 15 percent of the area available for sustainable forestry.
+These initiatives fulfill cultural, social, and economic objectives of First Nations and local communities to meet a high level of human well-being and ecological integrity – the two interconnected goals of ecosystem-based management (EBM).

 Planning for this region was initiated in 1996 with the announcement of the central coast land and coastal resource management plan process.
 The challenge of establishing a balance between conservation values and forestry development was key for this planning process.
 An interim agreement was announced in April of 2001 followed by the establishment of a completion table to address outstanding points.